DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 The practice of designing printed matter on a personal computer, often using software like Adobe InDesign or QuarkXPress.

 #####Device
-An electronic handheld apparatus like a smartphone, tablet, phablet, personal digital assistant (PDA) or portable gaming device (PlayStation Portable, Nintendo DS, PlayStation Vita).
+In the context of mobile computing, an electronic handheld apparatus such as a smartphone, tablet, phablet, personal digital assistant (PDA) or portable gaming device (PlayStation Portable, Nintendo DS, PlayStation Vita).

 #####Digital Rights Management (DRM)
-Technology used by publishers to control the usage of copyright protected digital material.
-The practice is controversial as it often hampers paying customers in freely interacting with digital goods (MP3, EPUB, games, etc.).
-Transferring items with DRM to other devices or using them without an active Internet connection often proves to be difficult.
+Technology used by publishers to regulate the usage of copyright-protected digital materials (MP3, EPUB, games, etc.).
+The practice of adding DRM to media is controversial, as it often makes it harder for paying customers to freely interact with the digital goods they have purchased.
+For example, files cannot in general be freely transferred to other devices.
+Also, accessing these files without an active Internet connection often proves difficult.

 #####Directory
 See **Folder**

 #####Dots per inch (DPI)
 A measure of the quality of output, i.e. the number of dots per square inch produced by a printer or scanner, also referred to as its resolution.
-A resolution of at least 300 dpi is considered reasonable for the production of high-quality output by a printer and 1200 dpi by a scanner, but modern printers and scanners can produce many more dots per square inch.
+A resolution of at least 300 dpi is considered reasonable for the production of high-quality output by a printer and 1200 dpi by a scanner, but modern printers and scanners can produce much higher resolutions.
 The resolution of a scanner may also be expressed by two numbers.
-These are mostly the same, e.g. 1200 x 1200, but you may also see 1200 x 2400, which means that the number of horizontal dots is different from the number of vertical dots.
+These are mostly the same, say 1200x1200, but you may also see 1200x2400, which means that the number of horizontal dots is different from the number of vertical dots.

 ### E

 #####Ebook
-Digital publications of different kinds and formats, which can be read by e-readers, desktop computers and handheld devices.
+A digital publication which can be read by e-readers and other handheld devices as well as desktop computers.
+There are various ebook formats such as EPUB and AZW.

 #####EPUB (Electronic Publication)
 An ebook format developed by the International Digital Publishing Forum (IDPF).
 EPUB has been designed to accommodate **reflowable** content.